 Norwegians (Probably) Speak English Better Than I Do

 I am not sure if this is a compliment to them or an insult to me… but dang… their English skills are stellar.
-Norway, along with the other Scandinavian countries, ranks as the top English speaking countries in the world that are not native-English speaking places.
+Norway, along with the other Scandinavian countries, ranks as the top English-speaking countries in the world that are not native-English speaking places.

 There is a very light accent that comes out with most Scandinavians but it is never hard to decipher.
-But, you will likely meet those people who speak so freakishly good that they will sound completely American to you.
+But, you will likely meet those people who speak so freakishly well that they will sound completely American to you.

 Norway does not dub films or television for people over like the age of six or seven.
 Children’s shows are dubbed, but Norwegian adults always watch shows in their original language.
 And their English skills are much, much better because of that.

 There is nothing like moving to a new city alone … and being able to instantly communicate with the locals.

 While Norwegians speak exceptional English, it is still wise to learn a bit of their language if you’re looking to move or travel there.